-Origins of bad geometry
+Origins of invalid geometry

 DBMS systems provide native geometry field types.
 These types of fields can be uploaded and modified through manual SQL expressions or from other software packages.
 These systems can create geometries that are invalid for ArcGIS.

-Finding and fixing geometry problems
+Find and fix geometry problems